Skip to content

 There are ways to enforce compliance on employee devices, but they are infinitely more complex than the methods for securing corporate devices.

-Data theft
+Data theft or data leakage

 Adding to the risk, around 10% of users have their smartphones stolen, and 68% never recover their devices.
-Should you fail to establish a strong BYOD security policy, whoever gets their hands on your employee’s phone may have access to valuable data.
+Should you fail to establish a strong BYOD security policy, whoever gets their hands on your employee’s phone may have unauthorized access to valuable data.

-Loss of data when an employee leaves
+Data loss when an employee leaves

 It’s a company’s worst nightmare.
 A problem employee quits or is fired, taking with them thousands of valuable or even confidential files.
 Suddenly, the company must scramble to retrieve the data and hope that the rogue former employee doesn’t do something rash.

 While that employee most likely signed an agreement regarding using company data, there’s no guarantee that they’ll keep their end of the bargain in their disgruntled state.
 To prevent such events, companies must have plans in place to deal with these situations.
+One valuable security measure is the option to automatically delete data from Managed Apps when a BYOD device unenrolls from MDM.

 At some point, you may feel you need to search an employee device to find company data.
 The first problem is that without authorization, searching an employee-owned device could constitute trespass.
 And what happens if, during that search, the IT department stumbles upon evidence that the employee has also been working on a project for a competitor?